Zero-OS/0-Core/docs/booting/usb.md

 - [Boot with a boot loader (iPXE)](#ipxe)

 <a id="no-bootloader"></a>
-## Booting with a boot loader
+## Booting without a boot loader

 On an EFI enabled machine, it's really easy to boot the Zero-OS kernel.

-All you need to do is copy a Zero-OS boot image (kernel) on the `FAT32` partition of the boot device, for instance an USB device.
+All you need to do is to copy a Zero-OS kernel on the `FAT32` partition of the boot device, for instance an USB device.

 So you first step will be to get the kernel, options are:
-- Create your own image, as documented in [Building your Zero-OS Boot Image](building/building.md)
+- Create your own image, as documented in [Building your own Zero-OS Boot Image](building/building.md)
 - Get a kernel build from the [Zero-OS Bootstrap Service](https://bootstrap.gig.tech)

 The second option is your quickest option: